-The average Teacher attendance rate including medical leave, and illness absences was 97.65%.
-Throughout 2018 there was a 77% retention of full-time teachers for 2018.
-Teachers who left the school pursed new professional options.
+The average Teacher attendance rate including medical leave, and illness absences was 95.65%.
+Throughout 2019, there was an 91.7% retention of full-time teachers for 2019.
+Teachers felt they had motivated, well-behaved students and reported less stress and high levels of satisfaction and efficacy.